Make your own body wrap at home! It can be a wonderful way to treat yourself as well as having plenty of other health and beauty benefits.

 For centuries, homemade body wraps like the recipes below have been used as a way to relax and detoxify the body while you tone and tighten the skin.

-Wraps can also be a great way to reduce cellulite and improve the blood circulation through your body.
+Wraps can also be great beauty recipes to reduce cellulite and improve the blood circulation through your body.
 Perhaps the biggest benefit of a body wrap is that it can help to mobilize fat cells so they can be eliminated from your body more easily.

-Unfortunately the cost of body wraps as spa treatments have increased in price as their popularity has risen too.
-You don't have to pay the exorbitant costs of a spa treatment though, when you can make your own body wrap at home.
+Unfortunately, the cost of body wraps as spa treatments have increased in price as their popularity has risen too.
+You don’t have to pay the exorbitant costs of a spa treatment when you can make your own body wrap at home.

 Body wraps work by using specific salts, vitamins, minerals and essential oils that can help detoxify your body and various herbs that can induce feelings of relaxation at the same time as promoting health benefits.